zainsadaqat/system-design-101/README.md

 - Horizontal Scaling:- Duplicate or Clone web server multiple times virtually.
 Cloning web servers will have the same application logic that will connect with the same one database.

 - Latency:- the time a request takes for the browser to fire a request and get back the response from the server.
 The total travel time is Latency.

+## Load Balancer
+Equally distributes the received requests between the web servers.
+The load can be distributed using the a strategy called Round Robin.
+If a server goes downn then it won't route any request to that server rather it will distribute the requests to the remaining web servers.